rrquizon1/KWS_Quizon/README.md

 ## Inference

 RUn kws-infer.py to use the "model_scripted_final_87%.pt" for keyword spotting using your own voice.
-Please change --checkpoint to chagne the pt file to be used for inference.
+Please change --checkpoint to change the pt file to be used for inference.